 - Fines, penalties, and assessments

-Cyber liability policies also cover additional costs associated with cyber extortion / ransomware, business interruption, and digital damage assessments.
-Given that the average global cost of a breach is $3.86 million, having cyber liability coverage can be the difference between whether or not businesses survive a cyber attack.
+Cyber liability policies also cover additional costs associated with cyber extortion/ransomware, business interruption, and digital damage assessments.
+Given that the average cost of a breach is $3.86 million, having coverage can make the difference in surviving a cyber attack.

 Cyber liability policies are wide-ranging and comprehensive.
-They cover the cyber exposures that a CGL policy won’t, which is becoming increasingly important as cyber criminals step up their attacks against businesses of all sizes.
+They cover the cyber exposures that a CGL policy won’t, which matters more and more as cyber criminals become increasingly sophisticated.
 To learn more about what these policies can do for you, schedule a call with a ProWriters cyber expert today.